 - Cook over medium heat until the meat is very tender and flaky, adding more water during the process if it should need it.

-- Once the meat is cooked, let the remaining water evaporate almost entirely (do not let the meat get too dry!)
+- Once the meat is cooked through (20-25 mins, adding water as needed to maintain the same level), add in apples, and flour and let the remaining water evaporate almost entirely (do not let the meat get too dry!)

-- Use two tablespoons of oil to oil a baking tray.
+- Use two tablespoons of oil to grease a baking tray.

-- Mix until all the ingredientes are well incorporated.
+- Mix until all the ingredients are well incorporated.

 - If the dough is too dry add milk and oil by the teaspoon (alternate milk and oil) until the dough is smooth but firm.